LuaanNguyen/IoC/README.md

 - `npx cdk deploy` deploy this stack to your default AWS account/region
 - `npx cdk diff` compare deployed stack with current state
 - `npx cdk synth` emits the synthesized CloudFormation template

+## Core concepts

+A _stack_ in AWS CDK is a blueprint or a container that group all related AWS resources together.
+It contains all the infrastructure components needed for a specific part of the application.

+- `lib/atomated-rag-pipeline-stack.ts` contains S3 bucket and DynamoBD table for storing processed data.